+\begin{remark} Intuitively, the lifting operator described above elevates a point $\vtheta$ from $\mathrm{NN}$ to a set $\fM$ within a higher-dimensional space.
+In general, $\fM$ is a finite union of manifolds instead of a set of isolated points.
+To highlight this point, we refer to the mapped set $\fM := \fT_S(\vtheta)$ as a `manifold' with slight abuse of terminology throughout this paper.
+For a similar reason, we also refer to the set of critical points sharing the same loss value as `critical manifold'. \end{remark}

+\begin{remark} The one-layer lifting operator describes the generic process of mapping a point from a lower-dimensional space to a set within a higher-dimensional space.
+Any $\vtheta'$ that belongs to the mapped set as outlined in Def.~\ref{def:one-layer-lifting} is termed a `lifted point'.
+For clarity, when discussing specific operations that map a point $\vtheta$ of $\mathrm{NN}$ to a specific point $\vtheta'\in \fT_S(\vtheta)$ of $\mathrm{NN}^\prime$, we use the term `embedding' to describe this operation. \end{remark}

-where $\vlambda = [\lambda_1, \lambda_2, \cdots, \lambda_{m_{\hat{q}}}]^\top\in \mathbb{R}^{m^{\prime}_{\hat{q}}}, \vmu = [\mu_1, \mu_2, \cdots, \mu_{m_{\hat{q}}}]^\top\in\mathbb{R}^{m^{\prime}_{\hat{q}}}$. \end{definition} \begin{remark} Here we misuse the manifold to include any finite union of manifolds.
-Intuitively, above operator maps a point $\vtheta$ of $\mathrm{NN}$ to a manifold in a higher dimensional Euclidean space.
-We name it the one-layer lifting because it can be regarded as a lifting from a point in the base space to a ``fiber''.
-In turn, the inverse of one-layer lifting is a projection, which projects the parameter space of a deep NN to the parameter space of a shallower NN. \end{remark} As shown in Fig.~\ref{fig:onestep}, a one-layer lifting is performed by inserting a hidden layer, say the pink layer ($\hat{q}$-th layer) in the right network.
-Value of the one-layer lifting is a subset/manifold of the parameter space of the right network consisting of each parameter vector satisfying the following constraints.
-The parameters $\boldsymbol{W'}^{[\hat{q}]}, \boldsymbol{b'}^{[\hat{q}]}$ of the inserted layer satisfy the layer linearization condition such that this layer behaves like a linear layer \emph{on the training inputs}.
-And the parameters $\boldsymbol{W'}^{[q+1]}, \boldsymbol{b'}^{[q+1]}$ of $(q+1)$-th layer satisfy the output preserving condition such that the composition of the $\hat{q}$-th layer and $(q+1)$-th layer in the right network is equivalent to the $(q+1)$-th layer in the left network.
+As illustrated in Fig.~\ref{fig:onestep}, a one-layer lifting is realized by inserting a hidden layer, depicted here as the pink layer ($\hat{q}$-th layer) in the right network.
+The outcome of a one-layer lifting is a manifold of the parameter space of the right network, which comprises each parameter vector that satisfies the following constraints: the parameters $\boldsymbol{W'}^{[\hat{q}]}, \boldsymbol{b'}^{[\hat{q}]}$ of the inserted layer meet the layer linearization condition, ensuring this layer operates like a linear layer \emph{when applied to the training inputs $S_{\vx}=\{\vx_i\}_{i=1}^n$}.
+Additionally, the parameters $\boldsymbol{W'}^{[q+1]}, \boldsymbol{b'}^{[q+1]}$ of $(q+1)$-th layer fulfill the output preserving condition, making the composition of the $\hat{q}$-th layer and the $(q+1)$-th layer in the right network equivalent to the $(q+1)$-th layer in the left network.